 No schema doesn't mean no rules.
-We have to change our point of view from being universal of one size fits all type to being precise and focused.
+You have to change your point of view from being universal of one size fits all type to being precise and focused.

-While in SQL databases whatever task we do, our database has the same form, in NoSQL data is modeled around specific queries.
+While in SQL databases whatever task you do, your database has the same form, in NoSQL data is modeled around specific queries.